KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_celestial_tribes_angels_archangels_higher_realms.md

 ## Higher-Dimensional Beings and Water — The Bridge Between Worlds

-In the metaphysical model of your book, water is the great translator:
+In the metaphysical model of this book, water is the great translator:

 - between geometry and biology